hoangsvit/eplus.dev/cm00z9ghn00000aml1ila0nrn.md

 In this section, you roll back the production deployment to a previous version.

 1. Roll back the **production-deployment** to use the `v1.0` version of the application.

 **Hint:** Using Cloud build history, you can easily rollback/rebuild the deployments with the previous versions.

 2. Navigate to the Load Balancer IP of the service and add the `/red` entry point at the end of the URL of the production deployment and response on the page should be `404`.

 Click *Check my progress* to verify the objective.

 Roll back the production deployment

----
+* * *

 ## Solution of Lab

+### Quick

 %[https://www.youtube.com/watch?v=uYpIzfd6PWY]